onShowcase/EducationPolicies/socialmediapolicy.md

 *	Passwords must not be shared between employees.

 ##### Should (recommended)
-*	Social networks should be managed either through a single person or via a social media management solution in which all users will have their own log in and password.
-(For example: Tweetdeck for Twitter)
 * Employees should ensure that content is checked by another member of the team before posting to ensure the content abides by the rules contained within this policy.

 #### May (optional)
 * Employees may want to set up two factor authentication on their social media accounts for added security.

+### Managing School Accounts
+This section applies to the day to day management of official school accounts on social media.

+##### Must (required)
+*	Content for social media must come from all teachers within the school.

+##### Should (recommended)
+*	Each class should create at least one post per day to upload to official school accounts.
+*	Social networks should be managed either through a single person or via a social media management solution in which all users will have their own log in and password.
+(For example: Tweetdeck, onShowcase)

+#### May (optional)
+* All employees, whether they are teaching staff or not, may contribute to the school's bank of social media content if the wish.

 ### Intellectual Property (IP)
 This section applies to all media created by employees at the school.